Innovative Employee Retention Strategies for 2023

 4. Great Culture

-One way of rewarding them is through monetary bonuses, But public recognition also gets the job done.
-Recognition builds employee loyalty and creates good will.
+In addition, you need to create a culture where you positively reward your employees when they meet their goals.
+One way of rewarding them is through monetary bonuses, but public recognition also gets the job done.
+Recognition builds employee loyalty and creates goodwill.

-Employee retention requires you to make your talent feel appreciated, respected and worthwhile.
+Employee retention requires you to make your talent feel appreciated, respected, and worthwhile.
 When your employees feel undervalued or unappreciated, they will look for employment elsewhere.

 Note: Retention and commitment require both sides to make an effort.
-If an employee isn’t willing to meet you half way, it might be time to move on from them.
+If an employee isn’t willing to meet you halfway, it might be time to move on from them.

-Employee Development Plan
+Next, Build Out an Employee Development Plan

 There are countless avenues to consider when creating an employee development plan that will work for your company.
-Some steps to build out your own plan include:
+Some steps to build out your plan include:

-- Check in before, during, and after the process to see where they sit regarding their developmental goals.
+4. Check-in before, during, and after the process to see where they sit regarding their developmental goals.
 This will help you evaluate their progress and the overall impact of the development plan.

 Related Articles